-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
-The Board is responsible for the other information contained within the annual report.
+The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+The board members are responsible for the other information contained within the annual report.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.